Lackluster offensive effort costs Tigers in loss to Yale

 CLEMSON – Lacking a true inside presence this season, Clemson needs to shoot well from distance to win games.
 Sunday’s cold-shooting effort didn’t get it done.

 Yale pulled away late and took advantage of Clemson’s woes from 3-point range to win its seventh-straight game in defeating Clemson 54-45 Sunday afternoon in front of a sparse crowd at Littlejohn Coliseum.
 Yale improves to 10-3 on the season while Clemson falls to 6-6.
+"Frustrated is the word for this loss.
+I'm really anxious to watch the film," head coach Brad Brownell said.
+"I think as the game wore on, our guys got too tight.
+I thought we defended really well.
+We took a very good offensive team and held them to 54 points.
+Unfortunately. we really struggled to score."
 Clemson trailed Yale 42-40 with just over five minutes to play but hit just two free throws and was 0-for-6 from the field over the next four minutes in another crippling cold spell that cost them a game.
 When Yale splashed a 3-pointer from the corner with 11 seconds remaining to take a 54-45 lead, it marked a 12-5 run to end the game as Clemson hit just one of its seven final field goals.
 Overall, Clemson was 15-for-47 from the field (31.9 percent) and just 4-for-20 from beyond the arc (20 percent).
 Hunter Tyson had 11 points and Aamir Simms added 10 as the only two Tigers in double figures.
-The first half was a half of runs.
-It was also a half that both teams would probably like to forget.
-Yale jumped out to a quick 7-2 lead but the Tigers went on an 11-1 run over the next 6:28 to take a 13-8 lead.
-The Bulldogs came roaring back and scored the next eight points to take a 16-13 lead with just over five minutes to play in the half.

 Yale pulled away late and took advantage of Clemson’s woes from 3-point range to win its seventh-straight game in defeating Clemson 54-45 Sunday afternoon in front of a sparse crowd at Littlejohn Coliseum.
 Yale improves to 10-3 on the season while Clemson falls to 6-6.